Central Philippine University: Recent history

 In November 2020, the university's long continued run in academic excellence has resulted for it to be ranked by Quacquarelli Symonds in its list of Top Universities in Asia and the World for 2021, the first higher education institution to do so in the Western Visayas region.
 CPU placed in the 601+ bracket ranking (8th place in bracket ranking and 13th place in numbering in the Philippines) among other Asian universities in the list.
 Quacquarelli Symonds or QS is one of the big three world university ranking agencies along with Times Higher Education (THE) and Academic Ranking of World Universities (ARWU).

+In 2023, it debuted in Times Higher Education Impact Rankings.
+It was followed by its inclusion in the AppliedHE Top Private Universities in Southeast Asia in 2024 to 2025, and ALL ASIA in 2026 (placing in 171-190 spot).
+In 2025, CPU debuted in the World University Rankings for Innovation list.

-In December in the said year, Central has also been admitted as a member institution of Southeast Asian Ministers of Education Organization Schools Network (SEAMEO Schools Network) to further enhance its research and academic capabilities in the international stage.
+In December 2023, Central has also been admitted as a member institution of Southeast Asian Ministers of Education Organization Schools Network (SEAMEO Schools Network) to further enhance its research and academic capabilities in the international stage.

 On February 24, 2023, Asian Christian Outreach, Inc. (ASCO) and Fortress College, Inc. in Kabankalan City, Negros Occidental, donated their properties through a memorandum of agreement with Central Philippine University, thus creating the first presence of the university outside Iloilo.

+On March 26, 2026, the four-storey CPU Law and Medicine Building officially broke ground.
+The state-of-the-art facility, designed with architectural influences from heritage structures on campus such as Franklin Hall and Weston Hall, aims to address the increasing student population and provide dedicated facilities for the CPU College of Law and the CPU College of Medicine.
+The building will consist of two sections, each housing one college.
+It will feature moot courts, specialized laboratories, a theater, a mechanical elevator, and air-conditioned classrooms.
+The project forms part of the university's continuing commitment to the expansion and enhancement of its physical plant.

+On June 22, 2026, the university hedl a dedication ceremony to mark the completion of an initiative to install air conditioning in all academic classrooms across its constituent schools and colleges.
+University officials stated that the project aligns with ongoing efforts to modernize campus facilities and improve the learning environment.